Chancellor Emeritus Robert J. Birgeneau - Biography

 University of California, Berkeley

-Robert J. Birgeneau became the ninth chancellor of the University of California, Berkeley, on September 22, 2004 serving until May 31, 2013.
-An internationally distinguished physicist, he is a leader in higher education and is well known for his commitment to diversity and equity in the academic community.
+An internationally distinguished physicist, Prof. Birgeneau is a leader in higher education and is well known for his commitment to equity and inclusion in the academic community.
 During his service as Chancellor, Birgeneau strengthened UC Berkeley’s standing as one of the top few universities, public or private, in the world.
 Under his leadership Berkeley became the first university in the United States to offer comprehensive financial aid to undocumented students and the first public university to provide significant financial aid to middle class students.

-Before coming to Berkeley, Birgeneau served four years as President of the University of Toronto.
-He previously was Dean of the School of Science at the Massachusetts Institute of Technology, where he spent 25 years on the faculty.
-He is a fellow of the U.S. National Academy of Sciences, the Royal Society of London, the American Philosophical Society and other scholarly societies.
-He has received many awards for teaching and for his research on the fundamental properties of materials.
+Prof. Birgeneau is a fellow of the U.S. National Academy of Sciences, the Royal Society of London, the American Philosophical Society and other scholarly societies.
+He has received many awards for his teaching and for his research on the fundamental properties of materials.

 His awards include a special Founders Award from the American Academy of Arts and Sciences, the 2008 Carnegie Corporation Academic Leadership Award as a “Champion of Excellence and Equity in Education,” and the 2009 Shinnyo-en Foundation’s 2009 Pathfinders to Peace Prize for his contributions to bringing about a more peaceful world.
 In 2012 Birgeneau received the Compton Medal from the American Institute of Physics.
 In 2016 he received the Vannevar Bush Award from the National Science Board, honoring “truly exceptional lifelong leaders in science and technology who have made substantial contributions to the welfare of the Nation through public service activities in science, technology, and public policy.”
 He also has received honorary doctorates from a number of universities.